BradleyCulley/bradleyculley.github.io/_posts/2026-broken-02-03-harpswell.md

 <hr/>

 <p>
-At a certain point that evening, I was on the phone with my parents.
+At a certain point night, I was on the phone with my parents.
 I think they called me rather than the other way around.
 They were understandably concerned that I was in a random place, alone, and planning to free camp.
 </p>

 <p>
 I explained that everything was cool.
-They explained that things were, in fact, not cool, and then they called a taxi to bring me to a hotel nearby.
+They explained that everything was, in fact, not cool.
+Then they called a taxi to bring me to a hotel nearby.
-I remember honestly not being too bothered either way, and sort of calmly enjoying the taxi ride.
+I remember not being too bothered, and sort of calmly enjoying the taxi ride.
 </p>

 <p>